 Dahlias are totally versatile, too – you can plant them in borders, grow compact cultivars in containers, or treat them as a cutting-flower crop for show-stopping displays indoors.
-They can also be very good value for money – a single dahlia tuber can produce blooms from the end of June right through to the first frosts.
+They can also be very good value for money – a single dahlia tuber can produce blooms from the middle of summer right through to the first frosts.

-Garden expert Tamsin Hope Thomson for Amateur Gardening shares her top tips for how to grow dahlias:
+Garden expert Tamsin Hope Thomson for Amateur Gardening shares her top tips for planting dahlia tubers:

 - Pick a spot which gets plenty of sun (especially important if you want to leave the tubers in the ground over winter), with well-draining soil.

-- If you're using a container, use a rich compost.
+- If you're using a container, make sure you use a rich compost.

-- Dig a square hole around 12 inches wide and deep, and space out your tubers about 24 inches apart.
+- Dig a square hole around 12in (30cm) wide and deep, and space out your tubers about 24in (60cm) apart.

 - Then fill back up with compost.
 Keep the compost on the dry side until signs of growth appear, then water more frequently.